 Travis' former teachers have praised him for his expressive conducting technique,

 tremendous energy, thorough preparation, and omnipresent passion for music.
-He earned his Bachelor’s in Piano Performance with High Distinction from the Indiana University Jacobs School of Music, his Master’s in Orchestral Conducting from the University of Illinois, and an Artist Diploma from the University of Denver.
+He earned his Bachelor’s in Piano Performance with High Distinction from the Indiana University Jacobs School of Music, his Master’s in Orchestral Conducting from the University of Illinois, and an Artist Diploma in Orchestral Conducting from the University of Denver Lamont School of Music.
 Additionally, he studied at the Universität für Musik und darstellende Kunst Wien and the Institut für Europäishe Studien in Vienna, Austria.
 He also made his Viennese debut as guest conductor of the IES Vienna Chamber Orchestra.
 He has served as Graduate Assistant Conductor at the University of Illinois, and Assistant Conductor for the University of Illinois Opera Theater.
 His primary conducting teachers include Donald Schleicher, Lawrence Golan, and David Effron.
 Additionally, he has received instruction from Michael Tilson Thomas, Marin Alsop, Gustav Meier, Larry Rachleff, Jorma Panula, Jin Wang, and many others.
 As an advocate of new music, Jürgens has performed many world premieres by emerging composers, and works to create innovative programs to engage communities.